jsteiner/borealis/README.md

 # Borealis

-Borealis finds the most prominent colors in an image by using a clustering algorithm (k-means), which returns colors that are distinct from one another.
+Borealis finds the most prominent colors in an image, attempting to find colors that are distinct from one another.

 It provides defaults which favor speed, but the defaults are easily changed if you prefer accuracy.
 For most purposes, the default settings should be accurate enough.

 ## Installation